Instructor: Tarek Saab

 |In-class problem sets||0—2|

 |Team work||Peer valuation||-2—+2|

 The catch: Since it does not make sense to say that everyone did more (or less) that their fair share the total score of the group should add up to 0. i.e. If one group member was assigned a +1 (i.e. they did more than their share of the work) some one else must have done less.
 In a perfect case scenario everyone will receive an evaluation of 0 (0 is not a bad thing).
-Your peer evaluation score will be based on the average of your evaluations by all group members and how well it matches with your own self evaluation.
+Your peer evaluation score will be based on the average of your evaluations by all group members (including yourself).

 Your letter grade for the course will be determined as follows: